Method Fill

 resolves this: it contributes a floor to the auto-sizing calculation, ensuring the SuperView is at least

-large enough to accommodate the minimum.
-Without it, the SubView will receive a size of 0.
+a to parameter), the SubView will receive a size of 0.

 See the Dim.Auto Deep Dive for details.